-16. The CYPP is attached as Appendix 1.
+16. The final draft of the plan is included in the Appendix.
 It is has been designed to be a 'plan on a page' to set the framework and intent for further work.
 More detail and information will be included on the website www.worcestershire.gov.uk/cypp.

-17. As set out above, the CYPP will set the expectation around the way all agencies will work and will need to be actively embedded across the system.
-The plan states that agencies will:

-- Listen to, hear and understand children, young people and families - Find strengths and build on positives to help people help themselves - Prioritise partnerships to improve outcomes doing things with people, instead of to them, for them or doing nothing - Focus on adding value and keep asking: Is anyone better off?
-Is anyone worse off? - Be brave enough to always do the right thing for children and young people.
+- 17. As set out above, the CYPP will set the expectation around the way all agencies will work and will need to be actively embedded across the system.
+The plan states that agencies will: - Listen to, hear and understand children, young people and families - Find strengths and build on positives to help people help themselves - Prioritise partnerships to improve outcomes doing things with people, instead of to them, for them or doing nothing - Focus on adding value and keep asking: Is anyone better off?
+Is anyone worse off? - Be brave enough to always do the right thing for children and young people